Select Page

 • Free accommodation (for English-funded apprentices)

-• Free breakfast for apprentices during block release training at TICA House
+• Free breakfast for all apprentices during block release training at TICA House

 The only costs you’ll need to cover are the apprentice’s wages, transport, and food expenses while they’re away from home.